ihsoft/TimberbornModsUnity/Assets/GlobalMarket/StaticFiles/ThunderstorePackage/README.md

 ## Changelog

+### 1.0.5 - 10.11.2022

+- Now doesn't show the disable button when Global Market is not yet finished.
+(Sorry for this many updates :'( )

 ### 1.0.4 - 10.11.2022

 - Another try at fixing the first issue.
 (Don't know what im doing XD)